 School is back in session, which adds more hustle and bustle in the streets — from increased traffic, to school buses frequent stops and pedestrians crossing.
 Make sure to follow the speed limits and be aware of pedestrians at all times, says NHTSA.
 And don’t forget: Halloween brings out trick-or-treaters, so be especially alert on Oct.
 31.

-- Tire pressure.
-Temperatures rise and dip again during fall, and these changes can cause car tires to expand and contract, which in turn can result in loss of air pressure.
+Temperatures rise and fall during autumn.
+These changes may cause car tires to expand and contract, which can result in loss of air pressure.
 Check your tires regularly to make sure they’re properly inflated.
 Typically, you can find the proper air pressure for your tires, measured in pounds per square inch (psi), in your car’s owner’s manual.